olivia3395/olivia3395.github.io/_pages/about.md

 Curious about my research?
 I put together a friendly, no-jargon **[slide](transfer_learning.pdf)** deck on how I think about transfer learning (and why it matters)

+Along my academic journey, I have been deeply fortunate to study and conduct research under the guidance of inspiring scholars, including [Prof. Zhanxing Zhu](https://zhanxingzhu.github.io/), whose influential work includes *Spatio-Temporal Graph Convolutional Networks (STGCN)* for traffic forecasting, and [Prof. Yongshun Gong](https://faculty.sdu.edu.cn/gongyongshun/en/).
+Their perspectives on deep learning, representation learning, and structured spatio-temporal systems have profoundly shaped how I think about evolving, heterogeneous data, and have guided my pursuit of principled transfer learning methods.

 Beyond theory and modeling, I am drawn to building AI applications that reflect how I see people and the world.
 I have always felt that human beings are more than their outward forms, that something of the spirit, memory, and inner life exceeds the body that temporarily carries it.
 That is why I am especially fascinated by cinema, atmosphere, and emotionally resonant digital experiences ✨